notoriousz/notoriousz/README.md

 #### My name is Matheus Serafim, but you can call me _Math_

 #### A bit of me 👇
-I’m 23 years old, currently working as Software Engineer at @Loggi, and I study Business at São Paulo Federal Institute (IFSP).
+I’m 23 years old, currently working as Software Engineer at @Loggi, and I study Business Administration at São Paulo Federal Institute (IFSP).
 As a hobby, I like to eat a variety of foods and travel.

 <div align="left">
    <a href="https://github.com/notoriousz">